jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 It may take up to two weeks to process requests for a limit increase.

-[Amazon Elastic Transcoder](http://docs.aws.amazon.com/elastictranscoder/latest/developerguide/limits.html) limits in the *Amazon Elastic Transcoder Developer Guide*.
+For more information about these limits, see [Amazon Elastic Transcoder](http://docs.aws.amazon.com/elastictranscoder/latest/developerguide/limits.html) limits in the *Amazon Elastic Transcoder Developer Guide*.

 Amazon ElastiCache Limits {#limits_elasticache}
 -------------------------